« | Home | »

 The first solo exhibition of the New York based artist Sarah Oppenheimer at Duve Berlin presents P21 x P41, two installations with periscope like structures.
 P41, for example, allows the viewer to peer into the private office area of the gallery.
 Two holes in a wall, one above the other, allow having two lines of sight simultaneously from any given position.
 The hole with the periscope doubles the image and inverts it, so that the viewer sees the bottom half of the body above the top half of the body (more information after the jump).

 In this interview with Sabine Trieloff, Sarah Oppenheimer talks about her installations at Duve Berlin.
-In addition to this episode, a video documentary of the artist talk with Sarah Oppenheimer at the American Academy in Berlin that gives a more detailed insight in her work is available on our HD page.
+In addition to this episode, a video documentary of the artist talk with Sarah Oppenheimer at the American Academy in Berlin that gives a more detailed insight in her work is available below.

 Sarah Oppenheimer: P21 x P41 at Duve Berlin, October 30, 2008.
 Interview and Opening reception.